Regular vs. Cold-Pressed Castor Oil

 While pressing castor seeds can result in significant oil yields, it will generally leave some oil behind.
 After a company crushes the seeds, these seeds will form into a brick or cake-like substance.
 A company can then extract more oil from the castor cake using a chemical solvent.
 Some of the most popular solvents include petroleum, hexane and heptane.
 The chemical extraction method allows companies to remove most of the remaining oil in the cake, giving them the chance to derive maximum value from their castor seeds.

-Having completed the pressing process, a company will remove the oil, resulting in expeller-pressed castor oil.
+Once the pressing process is completed, a company will remove the oil, resulting in expeller-pressed castor oil.
 The seeds’ remains will form into a hard, brick-like substance that makes excellent animal feed.
 While much of the seed gets used in expeller pressing, this process leaves a significant amount of oil behind, leading to higher costs for expeller-pressed castor oil products.

 What is cold-pressed castor oil?
 Cold-pressed castor oil is another popular type of castor oil.
 It comes from using a press to extract oil from castor seeds at a temperature under 122 degrees Fahrenheit.
 Cold-pressed castor oil manufacturers can’t use heat later in the refining process.